David Fortson, Co-Founder & Chief Executive Officer

 Graciela Cabello, Events and Communications

 After several years of living in the San Francisco Bay Area and Los Angeles, Graciela returns to her native Santa Barbara to join the Loa events and communications team.

 Graciela’s background includes over eleven years of experience in communications, project management, community building, and organizational development in both the corporate and non-profit sectors.
 Prior to joining Loa Tree, she was the National Director of Latino Outdoors, where she was a key leader in building a non-profit organization from early project stages, to a nationally recognized brand and movement.
 Her background also includes an eight-year career in the Entertainment industry, where she was critical to the success of a start-up team at Comcast tasked with launching new interactive media platforms for advertisers.
 Graciela is a graduate of California State University, East Bay, and holds a Bachelor of Science degree in Business Administration.

 Her passion lies in spending time playing outdoors, developing meaningful relationships with people, building community, traveling, having a voice when addressing societal inequities, and finding the best tacos.

-Alyssa is a fourth-year Environmental Studies and Multimedia Writing student at UCSB.
+Alyssa graduated from UCSB in 2014 with degrees in Environmental Studies and Multimedia Writing.
 Her passion for the outdoors blossomed at a young age through family camping trips, summers working in Yosemite, and growing up in eco-conscious Berkeley.
 When she isn’t working, she’s most often found at the beach, exploring the Santa Ynez mountains, or planning her next travel adventure.
 Through writing and digital work, she aspires to present creative and compelling media to excite people about the wonders of our planet and their personal connection with it.